SamP379/SuperPass/README.md

 along with their passwords.
 The user can set a master password and then log in and start saving and viewing their password data.

 The project was a good oportunity to practise OOP concepts, how to work with JSON data, using encryption and hashing to store password data, and how to build a GUI using Python's tkinter library.

 ## Demo

-## Installation
+## Instructions

-Title

-Very short description/summary

-Intro paragraph

-Diagrams / screenshots / videos

-How to install the project for end users

-Known issues